Magic Kingdom: Main Street, U.S.A.

 Main Street, U.S.A. is modeled after an idealized early-20th century American town, inspired by Walt Disney's hometown of Marceline, Missouri.
 Main Street features a train station, town square, movie theater, city hall, firehouse, restaurants, emporium, shops, arcades, and several varieties of horse-drawn and motor-powered vehicles.
 Guests enter the park underneath the main station of the Walt Disney World Railroad and into the town square.
 At the far end of Main Street is the park's hub, anchored by Cinderella Castle and the Partners statue.

 Symbolically, Main Street represents the park's "opening credits", where guests pass under the train station (the opening curtain) at left or right, then view the names of key personnel along the windows of the buildings' upper floors.
 Many windows bear the name of a fictional business, such as "Seven Summits Expeditions, Frank G. Wells President", with each representing a tribute to significant people connected to the Disney company and the development of the Walt Disney World Resort.
 It features stylistic influences from around the country.
 Taking its inspiration from New England to Missouri, this design is most noticeable in the four corners in the middle of Main Street, where each of the four corner buildings represents a different architectural style.
 The second and third stories of all the buildings along Main Street are designed with forced perspective, and are actually shorter than the first stories.
 The musical soundtrack played at the entrance includes musical selections from the 1943 Broadway musical Oklahoma! and the 1957 Broadway musical The Music Man.
 The Dapper Dans, a men's a cappella singing group, typically perform throughout Main Street.

 Adventureland

+The main entrance to Adventureland from Main Street, U.S.A.

 Adventureland represents the mystery of exploring exotic lands and features several attractions themed to resemble the remote landscapes of Africa, Asia, the Middle East, South America, the Caribbean, and the South Pacific.
 Jungle Cruise is a comedic riverboat cruise attraction that travels along wild waterways from around the world.
-Pirates of the Caribbean is a dark ride depicting the exploits and plundering of a pirate siege on Caribbean island town featuring several characters from the subsequent eponymous film series.
+Pirates of the Caribbean is a dark ride depicting the exploits and plundering of a pirate siege on a Caribbean island town featuring several characters from the subsequent eponymous film series.
 Walt Disney's Enchanted Tiki Room is a Polynesian musical Audio-Animatronic show drawing from American tiki culture in the Sunshine pavilion.
 Swiss Family Treehouse is an interactive walk-through treehouse attraction based on the 1960 film, Swiss Family Robinson.
-The Magic Carpets of Aladdin is an aerial carousel-style ride based on the 1992 film, Aladdin.
+The Magic Carpets of Aladdin is an aerial carousel-style ride based on Disney Animation's 1992 film, Aladdin.